angel-langdon/angel-langdon/README.md

 I am passionate about Software/AI projects that can help human society massively (Health, Pharmacology, Nuclear Fusion, Quantum Computing, Biotechnology, etc.)

-I am proficient in Python, Typescript, JavaScript, Backend, Data Science and Frontend.
+I am proficient in Python, TypeScript, JavaScript, Backend, Data Science and Frontend.

 I like to work in projects that involve multiple areas of software development.
 I don't mind learning new languages or technologies.